-Cà Mau Travel Guide
+Cà Mau City

-City Vietnamese city known for its mangroves
+Vietnamese city known for its mangroves

 At Vietnam’s southern tip, Cà Mau sends visitors into mangrove reserves, boat trips to Cape Cà Mau, shrimp farms and stilt-house communities — a delta town shaped by tides, nets and trade.

-Why Visit Cà Mau? #
+Why Visit Cà Mau?#

 As Vietnam’s southernmost province capital, Cà Mau appeals to nature lovers and those seeking off-the-beaten-path wetland landscapes.
 Mũi Cà Mau (Cape Cà Mau) and the surrounding mangrove forests of U Minh offer boat trips through tangled waterways and superb birdwatching, while floating markets and shrimp farms reveal local livelihoods.
 Expect remote, muddy beauty, fresh seafood and a chance to experience the country’s southernmost ecosystems up close.

-Regions of Cà Mau #
+Regions of Cà Mau#

 City Centre